npct/pct-team/README.md

 # pct: Propensity to cycle tool

-This repository allows users to estimate the 'propensity to cycle' between different origin-destination pairs.
+This repo contains miscellaneous R scipts, documentation and figures related to the Propensity to Cycle Tool.

+This repo is not needed to run the PCT on your computer.
+For that, see [pct-load](https://github.com/npct/pct-load).

+## Information on the PCT

 The project is funded by the Department for Transport (DfT) so the initial case studies will be taken from the UK.
 However, it is expected that the methods will be of use elsewhere.
 For that reason, attempts have been made to make the examples generalisable.
-All examples presented here are reproducible using code in this [repository](https://github.com/npct/pct) and data stored in the [pct-data repository](https://github.com/npct/pct-data/).
+All examples presented here are reproducible using data stored in the [pct-data repository](https://github.com/npct/pct-data/).

+## A simple example

 If you run the following lines of code on from a local copy of the [pct repository](https://github.com/npct/pct) you will get the same results.

-## A simple example

 ```r